The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 A Guide to the Seven Dimensions of Coaching Fit for Startup Founders

-If you're a founder looking for support, the question isn’t just “Should we get a cofounder coach?”
-It’s “Which kind of coach is right for us?”
+The question isn't just "Should we get a cofounder coach?"
+It's "Which kind of coach matches what we actually need?"

 1. Business Strategy vs. Relational Transformation